wozjac/brackets-ui5/README.md

 - SAPUI5/OpenUI5 version configured in the plugin must be >= 1.52

 ## Installation
 The extension is not yet added to the Bracket extensions repository.
-It can be installed using a downloaded ZIP file, extension's GitHub repository URL: https://github.com/wozjac/brackets-ui5 or ZIP file URL - check [releases](https://github.com/wozjac/brackets-ui5/releases).
+It can be installed using a downloaded ZIP file (drag it to the package manager's install area) - check [releases](https://github.com/wozjac/brackets-ui5/releases).
-**If the extension fail to start just hit F5 (reload).**

 ![install](http://public_repo.vipserv.org/images/install.png)